Artists

 LEO VROEGINDEWEIJ

-One of the most innovative contemporary artists, the Dutch sculptor Leo Vroegindeweij (1955) works at the intersection of a formal and conceptual vocabulary.
+Leo Vroegindeweij (1955, NL) is one of the most innovative contemporary artists and works at the intersection of a formal and conceptual vocabulary.
 He is featured in numerous museum collections and displays.
-In 2015 the Kröller-Müller Museum added his 1992 monumental work to its sculpture park, known to be one of the largest in Europe.
+In 2015 the Kröller-Müller Museum added his 1992 monumental work to its famed sculpture park.
 And his Apollolaan installation was seen as a pivotal contribution to the Amsterdam sculpture biennale ARTZUID 2017, curated by Rudi Fuchs.
-A winner of the 1985 Prix de Rome, Vroegindeweij was associated with the distinguished avant-garde gallery Art & Project, 1968-2001, and has since played a prominent role in curated and institutional surveys of Dutch art.
-Vroegindeweij lives and works in Amsterdam and in Méligny-le-Grand, FR.
+Winner of the 1985 Prix de Rome, Vroegindeweij was associated with the distinguished avant-garde gallery Art & Project, 1968-2001, and has since played a prominent role in curated and institutional surveys of Dutch art.
+Vroegindeweij lives and works in Amsterdam and in Méligny-le-Grand, France.

 MENGZHI ZHENG